De Anza College to UCSD

 Major Requirements

 Computer Science B.S.
-(Jacobs School of Engineering, Dept. of Computer Science and Engineering) Major Preparation
+(Jacobs School of Engineering) Major Preparation

 Computer Science B.S.
-(Jacobs School of Engineering, Dept. of Computer Science and Engineering) at UC San Diego
+(Jacobs School of Engineering) at UC San Diego

 Courses at De Anza College that satisfy UC San Diego's Computer Science major preparation, verified via ASSIST.org.